buggins/dlangui/README.md

 Win32 builds
 ------------

-* Under windows, uses Win32 API as backend.
+* Under windows, uses SDL2 or Win32 API as backend.
 * Optionally, may use OpenGL acceleration via DerelictGL3/WGL.
 * Uses Win32 API for font rendering.
 * Optinally can use FreeType for font rendering.